 Start with the story, not the look

-Since Jake holds that the story should play the most important part in the UX designer portfolio, start working on that.
+Since Jake holds that the story should play the most important part in the UX portfolio, start working on that.
 Don’t begin by designing pages or looking around for WordPress templates.

 He suggests collecting images of the project after the key points of the storyline.
 Put them in the right order and try them out as a UX portfolio presentation.
 And here again: Look for those that support your story.